Portland vice scandal: Theodore Kruse and the Louvre

-The scandal also exposed Theodore Kruse and the Louvre restaurant in Portland, which he had owned.
+The scandal exposed Theodore Kruse and the Louvre restaurant in Portland, which he had owned.

 Kruse (February 13, 1864, Germany – November 3, 1941, Gearhart, Oregon) started in Portland with the Kruse Grill around 1891.
-He married his second wife, Marion F. in Spokane, Washington in 1906 and divorced in 1908.
+In 1906, Kruse was married to his second wife, Marion F., in Spokane, Washington; the two divorced in 1908.
 He then purchased the Louvre restaurant, running it and Portland's Belvedere Hotel starting around 1907.
 He was married to his third wife, Marie E. Daggett, at the time.
-While in the process of setting up Hotel Carlton in 1911, he disappeared mysteriously in August 1911, days before a large payment was due to Gevurtz Furniture Company for the Carlton, who formed a company and took over the hotel lease.
-This was front-page news in the Oregonian; a month later, his wife sent people to Seattle to look for him, and the Oregonian described him as surfacing there with a young man.
+In August 1911, while in the process of setting up Hotel Carlton, he disappeared mysteriously, days before a large payment was due to the Gevurtz Furniture Company for the Carlton, who formed a company and took over the hotel lease.
+This was front-page news in the Oregonian.
+A month later, his wife sent people to Seattle to look for him, and the Oregonian described him as surfacing there with a young man.
 He suddenly reappeared on March 24, 1912, at the Carlton.

 In April 1912 his third wife was granted divorce from him, citing his "cruel and inhuman treatment" (a common grounds for divorce before no-fault divorce was legal).
 She described him as flirting with clientele at his restaurant in 1911 before his disappearance, and recounted that he was first in Quebec, then she sent a stepson (from his previous marriage) to Europe and found him in Germany.
 He stated his wife had died and he had retired.
 He then traveled through Europe (Monte Carlo, Naples, Rome), before suddenly reappearing.

 The Louvre was described as having an "immoral atmosphere" and on a list of eight "gay refectories" in Portland in 1911 by a local judge.
 It had a mens-only dining room.
 By 1912 it was linked to the clique, especially Kruse and Rigó.
 Kruse then closed the Louve and opened the Rainbow Grill in October 1913, which advertised "fat, juicy, delicious" oysters and a "Special Men's Grill" with meat of the diner's choosing.
 It closed in June 1915.